GPlates/GPlates/doc-python-api/pygplates_foundations.rst

 * :ref:`pygplates_foundations_equivalent_stage_rotation`
 * :ref:`pygplates_foundations_relative_stage_rotation`

-In *pygplates*, these can be obtained from a :class:`pygplates.RotationModel`.
+In pyGPlates, these can be obtained from a :class:`pygplates.RotationModel`.

 .. _pygplates_foundations_composing_finite_rotations: